Find Trade Colleges

 The states with the most job growth for Retail Sales Supervisor are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

-Retail Sales Supervisor Average Salary
+Retail Sales Supervisor Salary

-The salary for Retail Sales Supervisors ranges between about $25,720 and $69,290 a year.
+Retail Sales Supervisors make between $25,720 and $69,290 a year.

 undefined